-At Levels 4 and 5 you will typically have around 8-10 contact hours per week while studying the four academic subjects in Semester 1 and 2.
+At Level 6 you will typically have 8-10 hours a week while studying the four academic modules in semester 1 and 2.
 This will usually be made up of scheduled teaching and learning (workshops, site visits etc) and opportunities for meeting with your personal tutor or engaging in preparation for your industry placement.
+You then have the option to undertake an assessed industry placement or to undertake an independent industry project.
+The decision on which option to pursue will usually be made within 4 weeks of starting the programme with advice and support available from your programme lead and your personal tutor.
+Both modules require a more substantive commitment for time, either in the workplace, or in terms of research, data collection and analysis.
 The industry placement module will be managed by your placement tutor and will last for 16 weeks, during which time you would need to spend a minimum of 30 hours in the workplace.